New COVID drug is no substitute for vaccines, doctor says - NewsBreak

 Threlkeld says clinical trials have been so successful that Merck is seeking emergency use authorization as soon as possible from the FDA.

-But Threlkeld, like many in the medical field, worries some people will see the pill as a substitute for getting vaccinated, even though it’s not.

-“It’s a potentially dangerous thing, because if you give me two interventions – the vaccine intervention gives a 95 percent, or so, plus protection against death and severe disease right now.
-Why would I trade that to wait around for a 50 percent protection that you would get from the pill?”
-Threlkeld said.Albany County coronavirus update, October 2

-Threlkeld calls the pill a “hedge” against potential resistance to vaccine efficacy, which has, in his words, “waned” a bit and that’s why a booster shot has been approved.
+Threlkeld calls the pill a “hedge” against potential resistance to vaccine efficacy, which has, in his words, “waned” a bit and that’s why a booster shot has been approved.37% of COVID patients suffer at least one long-lasting symptom: study

 New York residents Charles and Charlene Rainone told Nexstar’s WREG that they have both been vaccinated and believe the pill is a giant step forward.